ZIP Extractor Help

 What you can do

 • Download Full ZIP.
-If you're on Wi-Fi or have an unlimited data plan, click the "Download Full ZIP" button to proceed normally.
+If you're on Wi-Fi or have an unlimited data plan, click "Download Full ZIP" to proceed normally.

 • Wait for Wi-Fi.
-Close the file and reopen it when you're connected to a Wi-Fi network to avoid using cellular data.
+Close the file and reopen it once you're on Wi-Fi to avoid using cellular data.

 • Check your connection.
-If you believe this warning is incorrect (for example, you're on Wi-Fi but the browser reported otherwise), you can safely proceed by clicking "Download Full ZIP".
+If you believe this warning is wrong (for example, you're on Wi-Fi but the browser reported otherwise), you can safely proceed by clicking "Download Full ZIP".

 Technical details

-Your browser ran out of memory while saving a file from the archive to your device.
-When extracting to your computer, ZIP Extractor decompresses each file in memory before writing it to disk.
+Your browser ran out of memory while saving a file to your device.
+When you extract to your computer, ZIP Extractor decompresses each file in memory before writing it to disk.
 If a file is large enough to exceed the browser's per-tab memory limit, the write fails.

 What you can do

-• Close other tabs and applications.
+• Close other tabs and apps.
 Each open tab uses memory.
-Closing tabs you aren't using frees memory for ZIP Extractor.
+Closing ones you aren't using frees memory for ZIP Extractor.

 • Try a different browser.
 Some browsers allocate more memory per tab than others.
 Chrome and Edge typically handle larger files well.